getlago/lago-api/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to Lago?
-You can start by looking through these `beginner` and `help-wanted` labels:
+You can start by looking through these `good first issue` and `help-wanted` labels:

-- Beginner issues - issues which should only require a few lines of code, and a test or two.
+- Good first issues - issues which should only require a few lines of code, and a test or two.
-- Help wanted issues - issues which should be a bit more involved than `beginner` issues.
+- Help wanted issues - issues which should be a bit more involved than `good first issue` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.